• Recipes

 • Defrost the beef by moving the container to the fridge 12-24 hours in advance, or defrost the sealed container quickly in cool water.
 The beef doesn't need to be fully thawed, just enough to get it out of the container and broken up into a few chunks.

 • Warm the meat in a skillet over medium heat until fully defrosted and sizzling, then reduce the heat to low until ready to serve.
 Serve over a bed of white rice, top with green onion, red pepper flakes, and sesame seeds.
+You can also serve this with butter lettuce (or similar) and make lettuce wraps!

 Notes